Arpitha172/DonateBloodForLife/README.md

 - Install Python(3.7.6) (Dont Forget to Tick Add to Path while installing Python)
 - Download This Project Zip Folder and Extract it
 - Move to project folder in Terminal.
 Then run following Commands :
+- You need to create the virtual environment to the project and activate it
 ```
+python -m venv venv
+venv\Scripts\activate

 python -m pip install -r requirements. txt
 ```